 Mathematics is a creative and highly interconnected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
 (The National Curriculum 2014)

 Through teaching children will be able to develop basic skills and have the opportunities for mathematical thinking and discussion.
-At St Mary’s we provide opportunities for pupils to demonstrate and use their mathematics and apply this to everyday situations in an environment.
-As a result, help the pupils to understand that mathematics is a powerful tool for communication and enable them to talk confidently about their work.
+At St Mary’s we provide opportunities for pupils to demonstrate and use their mathematics and apply this to everyday situation.
+As a result, pupils understand that mathematics is a powerful tool for communication and are able to talk confidently about their work.

-Every child will receive a daily lesson for mathematics, which last 50-60 minutes in Key Stage 1 and 60 minutes in Key Stage 2.
+Every child will receive a daily lesson for mathematics, which lasts 50-60 minutes in Key Stage 1 and 60 minutes in Key Stage 2.

 National Curriculum 2014

-From September 2015 all children will be being taught from the 2014 National Curriculum.
+All children are taught from the 2014 National Curriculum.
 The Reception Year follows the Early Learning Goals as set out in the Foundation Stage Guidance.

 Mathematics Coverage Grids Academic Year 2015/2016